A Nabatean city on the Incense Route, which became an impressive desert city during the Roman and Byzantine periods.

 The Roman annexation brought a substantial religious change – from the Nabatean Semite religion to the paganism of the Roman world.

-Peutinger Roman Military Map: Oboda/Avdat (in red) is a station along the road from Jerusalem to Eilat
+Peutinger Roman Military Map: Oboda/Avdat (in red) is a station along the Jerusalem to Eilat road

 The Nabateans converted to Christianity and their temples were replaced by two Churches and a monastery.
 A large residential quarter was built, as well as other installations and structures.
 The city continued to develop, but reached a tragic end following a massive earthquake in around 630BC.
 This led to the abandonment of the city.